lunarstorm/laravel-ddd/README.md

 ],
 ```

 Paths specified here are relative to the root of each domain. e.g., `src/Domain/Invoicing/{path-to-ignore}`.
-If more advanced filtering is needed, a callback can be registered using the `DDD::filterAutoloadPathsUsing(callback $filter)` in your AppServiceProvider's boot method:
+If more advanced filtering is needed, a callback can be registered using `DDD::filterAutoloadPathsUsing(callback $filter)` in your AppServiceProvider's boot method:
 ```php
 use Lunarstorm\LaravelDDD\Facades\DDD;
 use Symfony\Component\Finder\SplFileInfo;